ailurus1991/noteBook/tech/bash/grep.md

 # Basic
 Use *grep* in text file with regular expression:

-    grep ^log test.txt // if we don't set the test.txt, grep will execute in our next keyboard input
+    grep log test.txt // if we don't set the test.txt, grep will execute in our next keyboard input

     grep log log.txt // basic grep usage, print the string contains *log* grep -i log log.txt // print the string contains *log* and *Log* and others